bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

     ------------------------------------------------------------

-In this first execution we use the default value of the ``–classpath`` option to automatically add the jar file to the classpath (by executing runcompss in the directory which contains the jar file).
-However, we can explicitly do this by exporting the **CLASSPATH** variable or by providing the ``–classpath`` value.
+In this first execution we use the default value of the ``--classpath`` option to automatically add the jar file to the classpath (by executing runcompss in the directory which contains the jar file).
+However, we can explicitly do this by exporting the **CLASSPATH** variable or by providing the ``--classpath`` value.
 Next, we provide two more ways to perform the same execution:

 .. code-block:: console